ibm-cloud-docs/cephaas/getting-started-sdks.md

 {: codeblock}
 {: go}

-## Output from the Code Example
+## Output from the code example
 {: #sdk-gs-output}

-The output from the Code Example should resemble the following:
+The output from the code example resembles:

 ```go
 Creating new volume "volume1"...